potatolain/TravelPortals/Readme.txt

 Permissions
 -----------

-This plugin now supports permissions on an optional basis.
+This plugin now supports Bukkit permissions on an optional basis.
 By default, it is turned off.
 To turn it on, you need to change a configuration option for it.
 See the section on configuration for that.
 The options for it are as follows:

+Note: These permissions have changed with version 2.0.
+The default permissions limit the user to modifying and using their own created portals.
+If the user does not own a portal, this user will need an admin permission (see below) to modify said portal.

 - travelportals.portal.create
 - travelportals.portal.destroy